-AUDITING STANDARDS AND AUDIT REPORTING
+AUDITING STANDARDS, STATUTORY AUDITS OF CONSOLIDATED FINANCIAL STATEMENTS AND AUDIT REPORTING

-Auditing standards
+Article 26 Auditing standards

-1. Member States shall require statutory auditors and audit firms to carry out statutory audits in compliance with international auditing standards adopted by the Commission.

-Member States may apply a national auditing standard as long as the Commission has not adopted an international auditing standard covering the same subject-matter.
-Adopted international auditing standards shall be published in full in each of the official languages of the Union in the Official Journal of the European Union.

-2. For the purposes of paragraph 1, 'international auditing standards' means International Standards on Auditing (ISAs) and related Statement and Standards which are part of the Clarity Project issued by the International Federation of Accountants (IFAC) in 2009 insofar as they are relevant to the statutory audit.
+- 1. Member States shall require statutory auditors and audit firms to carry out statutory audits in compliance with international auditing standards adopted by the Commission. - Member States may apply a national auditing standard as long as the Commission has not adopted an international auditing standard covering the same subject-matter.
+Adopted international auditing standards shall be published in full in each of the official languages of the Union in the Official Journal of the European Union. - 2.
+For the purposes of paragraph 1, 'international auditing standards' means International Standards on Auditing (ISAs), International Standard on Quality Control 1 and other related Standards which are part of the Clarity Project issued by the International Federation of Accountants (IFAC) in 2009 insofar as they are relevant to the statutory audit.

-The Commission may decide on the applicability of international auditing standards within the Union.
+The Commission may decide, in accordance with the procedure referred to in Article 48(2), on the applicability of international auditing standards within the Union.